 This is the common problem I have seen in almost every Linux distros (especially Debian based distros.
 Such as Linux Mint, Ubuntu, POP OS, etc), that VirtualBox unable to find USB devices connected to the host OS, even you installed the VirtualBox Extension Pack.

-Data Transfer - Suppose you want to create a backup of your Virtual Machine, or just want to transfer data from your Pen drive to Virtual Machine, in that case, you must have an active USB connection.
+Data Transfer - Suppose you want to create a backup of your Virtual Machine, or just want to transfer data from your Pen drive to Virtual Machine (Vice versa), in that case, you must have an active USB connection.

 Check if you already installed an extension pack or not?

 Open VirtualBox ---> Click on File menu ---> Preferences (Ctrl+G) ---> Extensions tab

 If you don't find any installed extension pack, go to the VirtualBox download page (https://www.virtualbox.org/wiki/Downloads) and look for Oracle VM VirtualBox Extension Pack, download and installed it.
 (Extension Pack must be the same version of your VirtualBox)

 [If you don't know what is your's VirtualBox version, just click on Help menu ---> About VirtualBox]

 I hope at this point you have installed the VirtualBox Extension Pack successfully.